Sintra-Cascais-Pena Palace 8-People Small Group Tour from Lisbon

 Stop 8 Pass by

-This summer palace was built between 1897-1900 by an Irish nobleman, Jorge O'Neill.
-It's a classic example of "summer architecture".
+This summer palace was constructed between 1897 and 1900 by an Irish nobleman, Jorge O'Neill.
+It serves as a classic example of “summer architecture.”

 9

-The Citadel of Cascais is a set of fortifications built between the XV century and the XVII century to defend Cascais and Lisbon.
-Was, since the XIX century, a former Royal Palace area.
+The Citadel of Cascais is a series of fortifications built between the 15th century and the 17th century to defend Cascais and Lisbon.
+Since the 19th century, it has been a former Royal Palace area.

 10